lm2343635/InfinitePicker/README.md

 The following code is a demo of a customized cell.
 A customized cell class `NumberPickerCell` is a subclass of the generic class InfinitePickerCell.
 `Int` is the model type of this customized cell.

+The following property shoudl be overrided:

+- `model`: Override the model property to set data for the cell.
+- `isSelected`: Override the isSelected property to set a selected effect.

 ```Swift
 class NumberPickerCell: InfinitePickerCell<Int> {